Travel Tales from Argentina and South America

 So, if this is what you are looking for, Chile might be the perfect place to travel to.
 Let’s see some destinations for Ecotourism in Chile:

-For sure one of many Chile’s national trademarks, and a paradise for hikers.
+For sure one of many of Chile’s national trademarks, and a paradise for hikers.
 Endless hiking trails are available although the most popular is the “W” circuit to discover the main highlights of the park.
 Eco-sustainable accommodations like refuges or campsites are recommended to truly experience this wonderland Chile gets to call theirs.

 Discover local wildlife just like Darwin did!
 Yes, this National Park was discovered by Charles Darwin and hosts one of the last Palm Trees Forest in the whole country, so sustainable measures are important to be followed.
 Expect nothing but 24/7 astonishment.